NSLS-II/systemd-softioc/README.md

 == Per-Instance Setup ==

-1) Choose a name

-Try to pick something more creative than example1 ;)
+0) Firstly, choose a name.
+Try to pick something more creative than example1.
+If you have not switched to 'softioc' yet, do this:

+    #sudo -s -u softioc

-2) Create an IOC instance directory
+1) Create an IOC instance directory

-    $sudo -s -u softioc
+    $cd /epics/iocs/

-    $mkdir -p /epics/iocs/example1
+    $mkdir -p example1

-    (option: Create a user 'example1': #useradd -c 'example1' -d /epics/iocs/example1 -g softioc -N example1
+Note: If you do not want to use the user account 'softioc' to run your IOC, you can create a user 'example1' specifically for the IOC 'example1': #useradd -c 'example1' -d /epics/iocs/example1 -g softioc -N example1

-3) Create and configure the instance's config file
+2) Create and customize the instance's configuration file 'config'

+    $cd /epics/iocs/example1

+    $touch config

-Each instance must have a name and a unique port number (for procServ).
+Each instance must have a unique name and a unique port number (for procServ).
 It is also a good idea to include the server's hostname to prevent accidentally running it on the wrong server.

-    $cat << EOF > /epics/iocs/example1/config
+Copy & paste the following must-have variables to the file 'config', then make changes accordingly.

     NAME=example1

     PORT=4051